Multistability of graphene nanobubbles: Conclusion

-Thermal fluctuation modeling shows that among all \(l\)-layer states of the nanobubble, there is always one "ground"\ state, which smoothly transitions into a layerless liquid state as the temperature increases.
-The other states transition into this state at a specific temperature \(T_l\).
-For example, for \(N_g=2909\) encapsulated atoms, the ground state is the four-layer packing (\(l=4\)).
-For Xe atoms, the \(l\)-layer states persist up to temperatures \(T_l = 960\), 390, 330, 210 K; for Ar atoms, \(T_l = 600\), 270, 180, 30 K; and for Kr atoms---750, 360, 240, 150 K, where \(l = 1\), 2, 3, 5.
+Thermal fluctuation modeling reveals that among all $l$-layer states of a graphene nanobubble, one "ground"\ state always exist.
+This state smoothly transitions into a layerless liquid configuration as the temperature increases, whereas the remaining $l$-layer states undergo a transition into this ground state at a distinct temperature $T_l$.
+For a cluster of $N_g=4000$ encapsulated atoms, the ground state corresponds to the four-layer packing ($l=4$).
+The thermal stability of $l$-layer states varies significantly with the atomic species.
+For helium atoms, the $l$-layer states persist up to temperatures $T_l = 290$, $72$, $47$, and $23$~K for $l = 1$, $2$, $3$, and $5$, respectively.
+For neon, the corresponding stability limits are 390, 120, 90, and 60~K; for argon---630, 270, 180, and 120~K; for krypton---720, 300, 240, and 180~K; and for xenon---780, 390, 330, and 240~K.

-The existence of several stable states with different numbers of layers in the internal atom cluster at low temperatures indicates that universal scaling does not hold for these nanobubbles.
-The height-to-radius ratio \(H/R\) of the nanobubble is not constant and can vary from 0 to 0.24.
-The universal relation \(H/R \approx 0.2\) holds only for the ground states. \\ \\ {\bf Acknowledgements}\\
+The coexistence of multiple stable states with distinct layer numbers at low temperatures demonstrates that universal scaling does not apply to these graphene nanobubbles.
+Specifically, the height-to-radius ratio $H/R$ is not constant and can vary across the range from 0 to 0.28.
+The commonly reported universal relation $H/R\approx 0.2$ holds only for the ground states of the system. \\ \\ {\bf Acknowledgements}\\

-The research was funded by the Russian Science Foundation (RSF) (project No. 25-73-20038).
+Computational facilities were provided by the Joint Supercomputer center (JSCC) of the National Research Center "Kurchatov Institute".
+The research was funded by the Russian Science Foundation (RSF) (project No. 25-73-20038). \\ \\